jlcorradi/arithmetics/README.md

 mvn spring-boot:run
 ```

+You can also run it on your IDE of choice.

-If you wish to run it pointing to a local installation of mysql or on another server you can run the following command
+If you wish to run it pointing to a local installation of mysql you can run the following command to build it without
-to build it without the spring-boot-docker-compose dependency:
+the spring-boot-docker-compose dependency:

 ```shell
 mvn -P \!docker package